Shinv2/Cash/README.md

 # Shopping Website

-A full-stack e-commerce website built with Angular, NestJS, and PostgreSQL.
+A full-stack POS/cashier eccm website built with Angular, NestJS, and PostgreSQL.

 ## Features